0luv69/Digital_Bima/README.md

 ## Introduction to Beema
 An application, build to digitilize the Government Health Beema of Nepal.
-Here we let You not to  worries on regular Line and Headache Based beema.
+Here we let You not to  worries on regular Line and Headache Based health checkup in hospital.

 ## Problems Addressed